cloudposse/terraform-aws-components/modules/tfstate-backend/README.md

 ---
 title: "Component: `tfstate-backend`"
 tags:
+  - component/tfstate-backend
-  - component
+  - layer/foundation
-  - layer/baseline
+  - provider/aws
-  - aws
+  - privileged
 ---

 This component is responsible for provisioning an S3 Bucket and DynamoDB table that follow security best practices for